 Dr. Logan Dumitrescu is a Research Assistant Professor of Neurology and a computational geneticist.
-She received both her master’s degree in applied statistics and her doctoral degree in human genetics from Vanderbilt University.
+She received both her master’s degree in Applied Statistics and her doctoral degree in Human Genetics from Vanderbilt University.
 She continued as a postdoctoral fellow at Vanderbilt University in the Center for Human Genetics Research, where she sought to identify and characterize common genetic variants that influence common diseases and phenotypes.

-In addition, Dr. Dumitrescu also interested in the heterogeneity of AD, including the comorbid neuropathologies that commonly occur with disease (eg, most individuals with AD also have cerebrovascular disease) and the well-characterized sex and racial/ethnic disparities in AD.
+In addition, Dr. Dumitrescu is interested in the heterogeneity of AD, including the comorbid neuropathologies that commonly occur with disease (eg, most individuals with AD also have cerebrovascular disease) and the well-characterized sex and racial/ethnic disparities in AD.
 Dr. Dumitrescu’s research aims to characterize the molecular and genetic factors that contribute to risk and resilience from AD.